About PetersPioneersPeter and Marilyn Carroll Biggins Family

 In January 2007, Marilyn and Peter flew to Florida.
 They went to places in Fort Lauderdale that Marilyn visited with her family as a young girl, including Cap's Place, which is only accessible by a boat shuttle.
 They also visited Key Colony Beach in Marathon, where Peter's parents had lived.

-In Spring 2007, Peter and Marilyn took a trip to Germany, Switzerland, and Italy.
+In 2007, Peter and Marilyn took a trip to Germany, Switzerland, and Italy.
 The first week was spent in Germany visiting small towns where Peter's ancestors were from.
 Included was a trip to Schönholthausen and Ostentrop, where we met with Pastor Franz Rinschen of Maria Himmelfahrt Church, who had written a history of a house in Ostentrop where Johann and Elisabeth Bitter Drüecke lived.
 The second and third weeks were spent with Marilyn's sister Maureen (Micki) and her husband Johnny Varro in Waiblingen (near Stuttgart), Germany, Switzerland, and Italy.
 Johnny was touring the Stuttgart area with a Jazz band.
 Their son flew in from Liverpool to meet up with them in Rome.

 Drüecke house in Ostentrop